janniks/vue-notion/README.md

   components: { NotionRenderer },
   data: () => ({ blockMap: null }),
   async created() {
-    this.blockMap = await getPageBlocks("8c1ab01960b049f6a282dda64a94afc7");
+    // get Notion blocks from the API via a Notion pageId this.blockMap = await getPageBlocks("8c1ab01960b049f6a282dda64a94afc7");
   },
 };